YogeshMaan/YogeshMaan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-:man_student: I'm a graduate(MS) student in **Robotics and Autonomous Systems** program at ASU, and I work as a graduate research assistant at the RISE Lab under the guidance of **Prof. Wenlong Zhang**.
+:man_student: I recently graduated with a **Master’s in Robotics and Autonomous Systems** from **Arizona State University, Tempe, USA**, where I also worked as a Graduate Research Assistant at the RISE Lab, under the mentorship of **Prof. Wenlong Zhang**.

- Previously, I earned my bachelor's degree in Mechanical Engineering from the **Indian Institute of Technology (IIT), Dharwad, India**.
+Previously, I completed my **Bachelor’s degree in Mechanical Engineering** at the **Indian Institute of Technology (IIT) Dharwad, India**.

- :man_technologist: My research focuses on **planning and control** for collision-resilient aerial robots, specifically for **physical interactions with the environment**.
+:man_technologist: My research work focuses on development of **planning and control** algorithms for collision-resilient aerial robots, enabling robust physical interaction with environment.

  Checkout my portfolio [here!](https://yogeshmaan.github.io/portfolio)